-Financial instruments that potentially subject the Company to concentrations of credit risk consist of a cash account in a financial institution, which, at times, may exceed the Federal Depository Insurance Corporation coverage of \$250,000.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist of a cash account in a financial institution, which typically exceeds the Federal Depository Insurance Corporation coverage of \$250,000.
 The Company has not experienced losses on this account and management believes the Company is not exposed to significant risks on such account.